meenulekha/tp/docs/DeveloperGuide.md

 <br>

-**Use case: View Participant List**
+**Use case: View Persons List**

 **MSS**

-1. User requests to view the list of all participants.
+1. User requests to view the list of all persons.
 2. System displays the list with relevant information.
-3. System shows the total count of participants.
+3. System shows the total count of persons.

    Use case ends.

 <br>

-**Use case: Update Participant Contact Details**
+**Use case: Update Person Contact Details**

 **MSS**

-1. User requests to update contact details for a specific participant.
+1. User requests to update contact details for a specific person.
-2. System prompts for the participant's name and the field to update.
+2. System prompts for the person's name and the field to update.
 3. User provides valid information.
 4. System validates input and updates the contact details.
 5. System displays a success message.